Sleep is not an option?

-SleepSleep not an option?
-What we do here at AAI Rejuvenation Clinic is phenomenally rewarding work for those of us that have the unique opportunity of calling this our place of employment.
-On an every-day basis, we get to hear patient stories of reward and conquer, as they reach their health and fitness goals and the array of peripheral, quality-of-life enhancing benefits that always come along with feeling great.
+What we do here at AAI Rejuvenation Clinic is gratifying to work for those of us who have the unique opportunity to call this our place of employment.
+Every day, we hear patient stories of reward and conquer as they reach their health and fitness goals and the array of peripheral, quality-of-life enhancing benefits that always accompany feeling great.

-- Yes, our therapies are great and actually work!
+- Yes, our therapies are great and work!

-- Yes, the are individualized to focus on specific patient issues.
+- Yes, they are individualized to focus on specific patient issues.

-- Yes, “yes” to all the other wonderful things you’d expect us to say in an effort to entice you to try and experience the superiority of our service.
+- Yes, “yes” to all the other wonderful things you’d expect us to say to entice you to try and experience the superiority of our service.

-- 60% of adults are not getting enough sleep. – The average American is in bed 7.5 hours but only asleep about 6.1.
+- – The average American is in bed 7.5 hours but only asleep about 6.1.

 - – Infants = 15 – 14 hours – Toddlers = 14 – 12 hours – Children = 11 – 10 hours – Adults = 9 – 7 hours

 - Sleep just 6 hours a night and increase the chances of being overweight by 27% (about 14lbs a year).